Golf Injury Treatment - Spokane, WA

 GOLF-SPECIFIC BIOMECHANICAL TESTING

-We assess your strength, power and swing mechanics to see how your physical limitations connect to your swing pattern.
-Understanding whether pain is coming from physical restrictions, swing mechanics, or both shapes everything that comes next.
+We assess your strength, power, and swing mechanics to see how your physical limitations connect to your swing pattern.
+Understanding whether your pain is coming from physical restrictions, swing mechanics, or both is what shapes everything that follows.

 03